 The dashboard shows upcoming payroll deadlines, account alerts, and the total paychecks you have created in the current year.
 If you selected its Basic Service, you can e-file federal and state tax forms directly from the dashboard—provided you purchase the applicable electronic filing add-ons.

 Aside from a blank paper check, you need a laser printer (inkjet/thermal printers won’t work) to print checks via its system.
 Once you enter the bank information, company name, and employee name, Paycheck Manager prepares the check image in PDF format, and you can save and print it anytime.
 Adobe Acrobat Reader is also needed to view and print the check.

 Paycheck Manager offers real-time updates on employee payroll taxes and tax forms.
 The provider even asserts that it can accurately calculate and track federal and state payroll taxes.
 However, if you have employees working in different states, its system can only handle tax reporting for the state where the employer or business is located.

 With its Managed Service option, small businesses get access to online payroll services that include filing of federal forms 941, 940, W-2, and W-3.
 It also comes with automated payments of payroll taxes.
-However, its electronic tax deposit and filing services are available only for California, Florida, Illinois, New York, Pennsylvania, Texas, and Virginia as of this writing.
+However, its electronic tax deposit and filing services are available only for California, Florida, Georgia, Illinois, New York, Pennsylvania, Texas, and Virginia as of this writing.